redhat-cip/dci-dev-env/README.md

     make pull
     make up

 Then, you can attach containers using

     podman exec -it api bash

+If you want to launch the whole stack, you can:

+    make build-all
+    make pull
+    make all

 See `Makefile` for extra containers and documentation